JuergenFleiss/aTrain/README.md

 <img src="https://github.com/BANDAS-Center/aTrain/blob/main/docs/images/logo.svg" width="300" alt="Logo">

 ## Accessible Transcription of Interviews
 aTrain is a tool for automatically transcribing speech recordings utilizing state-of-the-art machine learning models without uploading any data.
-It was developed by researchers at the Business Analytics and Data Science-Center at the University of Graz and tested by researchers from the Know-Center Graz.
+It was developed by researchers at the Business Analytics and Data Science-Center at the University of Graz and tested by researchers from the Know-Center Graz._

-Windows (10 and 11) users can install aTrain via the Microsoft app store ([Link](https://apps.microsoft.com/store/detail/atrain/9N15Q44SZNS2)) or by downloading the installer from the BANDAS-Center Website ([Link](https://business-analytics.uni-graz.at/de/forschen/atrain/download/)).
+**Windows (10 and 11)** users can install aTrain via the Microsoft app store ([Link](https://apps.microsoft.com/store/detail/atrain/9N15Q44SZNS2)) or by downloading the installer from the BANDAS-Center Website ([Link](https://business-analytics.uni-graz.at/de/forschen/atrain/download/)).

-Debian-based Linux users get the aTrain deb-package [here](https://business-analytics.uni-graz.at/en/research/atrain/download/).
+**Debian-based Linux** users get the aTrain deb-package [here](https://business-analytics.uni-graz.at/en/research/atrain/download/).
 Still in beta currently.

+**MacOS** users: [Here](https://business-analytics.uni-graz.at/en/research/atrain/download/) is your installer.
+Currently still in beta due to limited testing.

 Cite the published paper if you used aTrain for your research: [Take the aTrain.
 Introducing an Interface for the Accessible Transcription of Interviews.](https://www.sciencedirect.com/science/article/pii/S2214635024000066)